What is a personal development facilitator?

 Working with me

 I no longer work in organisational settings, though I am still available to individuals or self-elected groups who find themselves drawn to work with me.
-For working face-to-face I am based in the village of Newton on Ouse in North Yorkshire, where we can work outside in the garden, or we might explore working online or on the telephone.
-In the past, people have organised their own group gatherings, although this is perhaps not for current times.
+For working face-to-face I am based in a small North Yorkshire village, where we can work outside in the garden, or we might explore working online or on the telephone.
+In the past, small groups of people have organised their own gatherings which I have facilitated, although this is perhaps not for current times.
 Do email or phone for more up-to-date information.